Government authorities may soon have right to shoot down privately owned drones

-Now that the US Senate passed a provision in the Re-authorization Act for the Federal Aviation Authority, it is now one step closer to becoming a bill.
-The provision allows government authorities to shoot down privately owned drones from the sky that they deem as a threat.
+Now that the US Senate has passed a provision in the Re-authorization Act for the Federal Aviation Authority, it is one step closer to becoming a bill.
+The provision allows government authorities to shoot down privately owned drones that they deem a threat down from the sky.

-Under the bill's Division H for "Preventing Emerging Threats," it states that personnel "with assigned duties that include the security or protection of people, facilities, or assets" can disrupt control, disable, intercept, interfere, seize and exercise control of the drone.
+Under the bill's Division H for "Preventing Emerging Threats," it states that personnel "with assigned duties that include the security or protection of people, facilities or assets" can disrupt control, disable, intercept, interfere with, seize and exercise control of the drone.
 Lastly, they can "damage, or destroy the unmanned aircraft system or unmanned aircraft" if need be.

 The FAA did not immediately reply for a request to comment.